Drama and Theatre Studies

 Trips and visiting players

-We will bne welcoming back Splendid Productions to Burford in February 2017 to perform their current production of ‘Macbeth’.
+We are delighted to be welcoming back Splendid Productions to Burford in February to perform their current production of ‘Metamorphosis’.
 They will also be running workshops for our GCSE and ‘A’ level students.

 Some of our Drama Club members take their dramatic skills beyond school, taking part in TV productions such as Downton Abbey in addition to local amateur dramatic productions.
-‘A’ Level students regularly go on to study Drama and Theatre at university and two of our former students were part of the cast in the highly successful production of King Charles 111 on Broadway.
+‘A’ Level students regularly go on to study Drama and Theatre at university.

 Key Stage 3